Enilolade/social-links-profile/README.md

   - [Useful resources](#useful-resources)
 - [Author](#author)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

 This project is a responsive social links profile page, created as a solution to a Frontend Mentor challenge.
-It displays a user's profile image, name, location, bio, and social media links in a simple, dark-themed card layout.
+It displays a my profile image, name, location, bio, and social media links in a simple, dark-themed card layout.

 Users should be able to: